Causes Of Hearing Loss In Children

 When a child has a conductive hearing loss, there may be an abnormality in the structure of the outer ear canal or middle ear, or there may be fluid in the middle ear that interferes with the transfer of sound.

-Sensorineural hearing loss (cochlear hearing loss).
+Sensorineural Hearing Loss (cochlear hearing loss)

 This type of hearing impairment is caused by an abnormality of the inner ear or the nerves that carry sound messages from the inner ear to the brain.
 The loss can be present at birth or occur shortly thereafter.
 If there is a family history of deafness, the cause is likely to be inherited (genetic).
 If the mother had rubella (German measles), cytomegalovirus (CMV), or another infectious illness that affects hearing during pregnancy, the fetus could have been infected and may lose hearing as a result.
 The problem also may be due to a malformation of the inner ear.
 Most often the cause of severe sensorineural hearing loss is inherited.
 In most cases of pediatric hearing loss, there is no family history of hearing loss on either side of the family.

-If your child is under age two, or is uncooperative during her hearing examination, she may be given one of two available screening tests, which are the same tests used for newborn screening.
+If your child is under age two or is uncooperative during her hearing examination, she may be given one of two available screening tests, which are the same tests used for newborn screening.
 These tests are painless and can be performed while your child is sleeping or lying still.
 These tests include:

 The Otoacoustic Emission Test measures sound waves produced in the inner ear.
 A tiny probe is placed just inside the child’s ear canal, which then measures the response when clicks or tones are played into the ear.
 If these tests indicate that your child may have a hearing problem, you should have a more thorough hearing evaluation done as soon as possible to confirm whether your child’s hearing is impaired.

 The ABR (Auditory Brainstem Response) which measures how the brain responds to sound.
-Clicks or tones are played into the baby’s ears through soft earphones, and electrodes placed on the baby’s head measure the brain’s response.
+Clicks or tones are played into the baby’s ears through soft earphones, and electrodes placed on the baby’s head to measure the brain’s response.
 This allows the doctor to test your child’s hearing without having to rely on her cooperation.

-Here are the signs and symptoms that should make you suspect that your child has a hearing loss and alert you to call your pediatrician or an audiologist
+Here are the signs and symptoms that should make you suspect that your child has a hearing loss and alert you to call your pediatrician or an audiologist:

 - Your child doesn’t startle at loud noises by one month or turn to the source of a sound by three to four months of age.

-- Your child doesn’t notice you until he sees you.
+- Your child doesn’t notice you until he sees you

-- Your child concentrates on gargling and other vibrating noises that he can feel, rather than experimenting with a wide variety of vowel sounds and consonants.
+- Your child concentrates on gargling and other vibrating noises that he can feel, rather than experimenting with a wide variety of vowel sounds and consonants

-- Your child’s speech is delayed or hard to understand, or he doesn’t say single words such as “dada” or “mama” by twelve to fifteen months of age.
+- Your child’s speech is delayed or hard to understand, or he doesn’t say single words such as “dada” or “mama” by twelve to fifteen months of age

-- Your child doesn’t always respond when called.
+- Your child doesn’t always respond when called

 - Your child seems to hear some sounds but not others.
 (Some hearing loss affects only high-pitched sounds; some children have hearing loss in only one ear.)

-Contact us today to book your appointment.
+Contact one of our offices today to book your appointment